 (2) We are also bonded with the Federal Maritime Commission in the USA.

-(1) Subject to the requirements of EU Regulation 1177/2010, we regret we are not in a position to offer you any assistance in the event of delay at your outward or homeward point of departure.
-We cannot accept liability for any delay which is due to unavoidable and extraordinary circumstances (see clause 11).
+(1) In the event of delay at your outward or homeward point of departure we cannot accept liability for any delay which is due to unavoidable and extraordinary circumstances (see clause 11).